2000 Mules: Book

 A book based on the film was set for release in September 2022.
 It had been promoted by D'Souza as including new evidence supporting the film's claims, including the names of specific nonprofits supposedly involved in the conspiracies.
 Shortly before the scheduled release, the book's publisher, Regnery Publishing, abruptly recalled physical copies already sent to stores, and delayed the e-book release, citing an unspecified "publishing error".
 NPR obtained a copy, reporting that it repeated the same false claims as made in the film, and features new allegations, including naming specific nonprofits D'Souza claims were involved.
 Several of these groups have threatened legal action in response.

 The book was released in October 2022, with references to named nonprofits removed.
-Language regarding some were softened, and sections linking Antifa and Black Lives Matter to election fraud were omitted.
+Language regarding some was softened, and sections linking antifa and Black Lives Matter to election fraud were omitted.